dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/subscription-methods.md

 ---
 type: docs
-title: "Declarative vs. programmatic subscription methods"
+title: "Declarative and programmatic subscription methods"
-linkTitle: "Declarative vs. programmatic"
+linkTitle: "Subscription methods"
 weight: 3000
 description: "Learn more about the two methods by which Dapr allows you to subscribe to topics."
 ---